WDI-SEA/oop-prototype-car/readme.md

 The idea of this lab is to get you comfortable with Object Oriented Programming (OOP) and introduce you to Test Driven Development (TDD) in JavaScript.
 By the end you should be comfortable working with objects and writing prototypes.

 All of the tests have been written for you, so all you'll need to do is run them.
+No need to create any Car objects, because the tests will do that for you.

+If any of the tests errors are unclear, take a look at what the test is running within `test/carTest.js`

 ## Getting Started